llvm/llvm-project/llvm/docs/RISCVUsage.rst

 ``XCVmac``
   LLVM implements `version 1.3.1 of the Core-V Multiply-Accumulate (MAC) custom instructions specification <https://github.com/openhwgroup/cv32e40p/blob/4f024fe4b15a68b76615b0630c07a6745c620da7/docs/source/instruction_set_extensions.rst>`_ by Core-V.  All instructions are prefixed with `cv.mac.` as described in the specification.
 These instructions are only available for riscv32 at this time.

+``XSfcie``
+  LLVM implements `version 1.0.0 of the SiFive Custom Instruction Extension (CIE) Software Specification <https://sifive.cdn.prismic.io/sifive/767804da-53b2-4893-97d5-b7c030ae0a94_s76mc_core_complex_manual_21G3.pdf>`_ by SiFive.
+All custom instruction are added as described in the specification, and the riscv-toolchain-convention document linked above.
+These instructions are only available for S76 processor at this time.